Zacks Earnings Trends Highlights: Disney and United Airlines

 - The negative revisions trend for Q4 is fairly broad-based, with earnings estimates for 12 of the 16 Zacks sectors coming down since the quarter got underway.

-- Q4 earnings estimates have come down the most for the Autos, Medical, Transportation, Basic Materials, and Consumer Discretionary sectors.
-Of the two largest earnings contributors to the index, Tech estimates are essentially flat since the quarter got underway, while Finance sector estimates are only modestly down.
+- The Q3 earnings season isn’t officially finished yet, with results from 6 S&P 500 members still awaited.
+Earnings growth turned positive in Q3 after three back-to-back quarters of declines.

-With results from nearly 97% of S&P 500 members already out, we can confidently say that the overall earnings picture remains stable and largely positive.
-Earnings growth for the S&P 500 index, which was negative for each of the preceding three quarters, turned positive in Q3.
+The Q3 earnings season showed that the overall earnings picture was stable and largely positive.
+Earnings growth for the S&P 500 index, which was negative for three back-to-back quarters, turned positive in Q3.

-One major sector whose results really stood out this earnings season has been the Tech sector, with Q3 earnings for the sector on track to increase +23.3% from the same period last year on +4.7% higher revenues.
-The sector has had a profitability problem since the start of 2022, but it appears on track to resume its traditional growth attributes going forward, with double-digit earnings growth expected in each of the coming three periods.
+One major sector whose results really stood out in Q3 was the Tech sector, whose earnings increased +24.5% from the same period last year on +4.7% higher revenues.
+The sector had been going through a profitability drought since the start of 2022, but appears on track to resume its traditional growth attributes going forward, with double-digit earnings growth expected in each of the coming quarters.

 This is a bigger decline in quarterly estimates compared to what we had seen in the comparable periods to either of the preceding two quarters.
 This is a reversal of the favorable revisions trend we have spotlighted in this space since April 2023.